Bidirectional Consistency Models: Methods

-Although BCM's zigzag sampling significantly enhances sample quality, \citet{kim2023consistency} note that these long jumps along the PF ODE can lead to accumulative errors, especially at high noise levels.
-This, in turn, hampers further improvements in sample quality.
+\textbf{Combination of Both.} Long jumps along the PF ODE in zigzag sampling can lead to accumulative errors, especially at high noise levels, which potentially hampers further improvements in sample quality.
 Therefore, we propose a combination of ancestral sampling and zigzag sampling.
-Specifically, we first perform ancestral sampling to rapidly reduce the large initial noise to a more manageable noise scale and then apply zigzag sampling within this reduced noise level.
-We describe this combined process in \Cref{alg:azs}, and empirically find it results in superior sample quality compared to employing either ancestral sampling or zigzag sampling in isolation.
+Specifically, we first perform ancestral sampling to rapidly reduce the large initial noise to a more manageable noise scale and then apply zigzag sampling within this small noise level.
+We describe this combined process in \Cref{alg:azs}.
+We empirically found this combination results in superior sample quality compared to employing either ancestral sampling or zigzag sampling in isolation.
+We provide ablation to evidence the effectiveness of this combination in \Cref{sec:sampling_abs}.